Back to all guides

 Anchor the page

-Add one obvious starting point: a date, title strip, photo, memo, sticker, or small box.
+Add one obvious starting point: a date, title strip, photo print, memo, sticker, or first box.
 The anchor tells your eye where the page begins.

 02